Nomad-Rob/Nomad-Rob.github.io/README.md

 Docker is working now! :)
 Next setup is the frontend stuff before I touch the backend.
 Since I need to focus on frontend this trimester.

+# TODO
+- Looking into Firebase for hosting and database.
+- Looking into React for frontend.
+- Look at different GUI for MySQL.
+- See how I want my data to be displayed.